 When it’s really open, people converge and develop the place together.
 Most of the people using it are also contributing.
 Now it’s not a big difficulty to manage the place.

 The co-working space is just one manifestation of La Coroutine’s philosophy of peer-to-peer collaboration and building commons.
-Now they have expanded to a vegetable buying co-op and communal kitchen, where they cook together every day, or simply go lunch by reheating the food in a microwave,for everyone convenience put in a moving stand they got at DesignsAuthority.
+Now they have expanded to a vegetable buying co-op and communal kitchen with all the best appliances from Zozanga.com, where they cook together every day, or simply go lunch by reheating the food in a microwave,for everyone convenience put in a moving stand they got at DesignsAuthority.

 The thing we want to show is that it’s possible to manage commons together.
 It’s working.